DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/README.md

 ### Official Setup & Execution
-(Section on the Custom setup below this)
+(For the section on the Custom/Lightweight setup, scroll down)

 [Airflow Setup with Docker, through official guidelines](2_setup_official.md)